 4-11 July 2021 is NAIDOC week.

 This week recognises and celebrates the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-NAIDOC Week is celebrated by all Australians and is a great way for us to learn about the Aboriginal and Torres Strait Islander cultures and communities.
+NAIDOC Week is celebrated by all Australians.
+It is a great way for us to learn about the Aboriginal and Torres Strait Islander cultures and communities.

 The theme for NAIDOC week 2021 is ‘Heal Country.’
 Country is inherent to our identity.
 It is more than a place.
 It is family, kin, law, lore, ceremony, traditions, and language.
 Heal Country calls for us to seek protection and care of our land, waters, and sacred and cultural sites.

-There are many wonderful events (COVID-19 safe of course) that everyone can be involved in this year’s NAIDOC week.
+There are many wonderful events that everyone can be involved in this year’s NAIDOC week.

 Our wonderful client, Gwenda, has shared with us how she plans to celebrate NAIDOC week.